 Title: Oregon Rocks!: A Guide to 60 Amazing Geologic Sites by Marli Miller

-Review: One problem I have noticed over the years of buying these kind of books is that sometimes the distribution of locations leans heavily towards the area that the author lives.
+Review: One problem I have noticed over the years of buying these kinds of books is that sometimes the distribution of locations leans heavily towards the area that the author lives.
 That isn’t the case with this book.
-It has a really nice distribution of spots to visit all across the state.
-I tend to enjoy being in the desert more than anywhere else and this title from Marli has almost 2/3rds of the locations in it being on the dry side of the state which is rather nice to see.
+It has a really nice distribution of spots to visit across the state.
+I tend to enjoy being in the desert more than anywhere else, and this title from Marli has almost 2/3rds of the locations in it being on the dry side of the state, which is rather nice to see.

 Title: Washington Rocks!: A Guide to Geologic Sites in the Evergreen State by Eugene Kiver, Chad Pritchard and Richard Orndorff